-I’ve put ‘learning difficulties’ in quotes because I think a lot of people with Dyspraxia and/or Aspergers are fairly bright but struggle to learn things because of short term-memory, recall and concentration probs.
+I’ve put ‘learning difficulties’ in quotes because I think a lot of people with Dyspraxia and/or Aspergers are usually fairly bright but struggle to learn things because of short term-memory, recall and concentration probs.
 As a kid in class I would have this whole amazing adventure in my head and I mean an epically long adventure.
 What completely escaped me was the fact I only had just under an hour to get it down on paper so a) It should be a manageable length and b) I should start writing as I went along, not think it all up first and then start writing five minutes before the end of the lesson.
 When these two things were explained to me I attempted some vague time management but again and again I disappeared into my own thoughts where it was like time stood still.

 My recall is useless, it’s like I know I know something but I can’t figure out where my brain has stored that piece of knowledge.
 In Junior school my hand would fly up and I’d look chuffed that I knew the answer but when the teacher picked me I’d just sit silently with a very confused look on my face as the answer slid away the more I tried to think of it.
 I confidently told the teacher once “Give me a minute, It’ll come back to me.” and everyone laughed, apart from the teacher who frowned and told me “Question and answer time doesn’t work like that as you well know!”
 I didn’t know or should I say I hadn’t remembered how structured it was.
 After that, I didn’t put my hand up again until I was well into high-school many years later.

 When you notice absolutely everything it’s hard to filter out what’s not relevant to be able to concentrate.
-The sound of the clock ticking, the smell of someone’s deodorant (or lack of it), what the weather is doing outside, how tight the neck of your top is, what you’d like for dinner, that joke about the llama last night, why is there a stupid silent ‘gh’ in words.
+The sound of the clock ticking, the smell of someone’s deodorant (or lack of it), what the weather is doing outside, how tight the neck of your top is, what you’d like for dinner, that joke about the llama you heard last night, why is there a stupid silent ‘gh’ in words.
 Ah, right, what was I doing again?
 Why is this in my hand?
-I can use that as a clue!
+Ooh, I can use it as a clue!